Effect of control procedures on the evolution of entanglement in open quantum systems: Dynamic decoupling and the effect on ESD

 where

 In \cite{viola98} it has also been shown that $|\eta_k|^2 \le |\xi_k|^2$ which implies that decoherence is suppressed.
 Also, it is evident that a lower value of $\eta$ implies a lower value of $\gamma$.
-Consequently, we can conclude that that Bang-Bang decoupling slows down entanglement decay.
+Consequently, we can conclude that Bang-Bang decoupling (which corresponds to a new completely positive map, i.e, a modification of the map corresponding to Eq.~\eqref{VQND} due to the RF pulses) slows down entanglement decay.